jshanqelle/adult-swim-trivia/README.md

 A browser-based quiz game that tests your knowledge of popular Adult Swim shows.
 This project features two quizzes (**Rick & Morty and The Boondocks**) with a 10-second countdown timer, a score tracker, and dynamic question rendering using HTML, CSS, and JavaScript.

 ## Background:
 I chose this type of game because it allows me to be creative.
 Who doesn't like a really good quiz about your favorite shows.
 I like educating people on things I love or take intrest in.
 This is one of the best ways to do it.
 Especially when you can quiz about fun facts most people don't know.
+Most people might think its silly but aoms of tha characters i can relate to in my everyday life.
+For example: Rick- he is really intelligent and sometimes that gets in the way of what matter most(family).
+I relate to this because I am always seeking and finding knowledge or new ways to do things and it gets in the way sometime of family time with my kids.
+I also feel teh same with Riley.
+Just like Riley as a kid I was influenced alot by my surrounding and society as a whole which changed how I think and process things which helped me grow mentally, which why i can relate to his brother Huey because Huey see things as a whole.

 ## Features